lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 mostly done by copy and paste of existing setup.

-The problems with a poly-repo (stealing the naming from [monorepo.tools](https://monrepo.tools)) is that the setup cost is always the same and update to build and deployment processes may require a non-trivial number of changes.
+The problems with a poly-repo (stealing the naming from [monorepo.tools](https://monrepo.tools)) is that the setup cost is constant.

+Furthermore, updates to build and deployment processes may require a non-trivial number of changes.

 The monorepo approach is very different.
 First off, there's no setup costs for collaboration.
-The new projects will end up in the same place the organisation is already using so it's known to work.
+The new projects will end up in the same place the organisation is already using.

 Build and deployment scripts costs are high only if a new programming language is introduced.